UP bypolls: SP writes to poll panel alleging intimidation of voters, rigging by BJP | Politics

 The Samajwadi Party on Wednesday wrote to the Election Commission alleging the ruling BJP was using government machinery to win the bypoll to Azamgarh and Rampur Lok Sabha seats, and demanded the poll body to issue directives for free and fair elections.

+Ahead of the polling on Thursday, Samajwadi Party (SP) chief Akhilesh Yadav asked people to remain alert to the “lies” of the BJP and appealed them to vote for SP candidates in the bypolls.

-The opposition party, in its letter to the Chief Electoral Officer, Uttar Pradesh, claimed intimidation of voters, attempts of rigging by the Bharatiya Janata Party (BJP) and blocking votes of Samajwadi Party (SP), in the bypolls slated for June 23.
+The opposition party, in its letter to the Chief Electoral Officer, Uttar Pradesh, claimed intimidation of voters, attempts of rigging by the BJP and blocking votes of SP, in the bypolls slated for June 23.

 The letter stated that strict orders should be issued to officers for conducting free, transparent and fair elections, as well as stop the misuse of government machinery.